Student's t-Distribution: On Measuring the Inter-Rater Reliability When the Observations are Scarce: Abstract

 \section{Abstract}

 In natural language processing (NLP) we always rely on human judgement as the golden quality evaluation method.
 However, there has been an ongoing debate on how to better evaluate inter-rater reliability (IRR) levels for certain evaluation tasks, such as translation quality evaluation (TQE), especially when the data samples (observations) are very scarce.
-In this work, we first introduce the study on how to estimate the confidence interval for the measurement value when only one data (evaluation) point is available.
-Then, this leads to our example with two human-generated observational scores, for which, we introduce ``Student's \textit{t}-Distribution'' method and explain how to use it to measure the IRR score using only these two data points, as well as the confidence intervals (CIs) of the quality evaluation.
-We give quantitative analysis on how the evaluation confidence can be greatly improved by introducing more observations, even if only one extra observation.
-We encourage researchers to report their IRR scores in all possible means, e.g. using Student's \textit{t}-Distribution method whenever possible; thus making the NLP evaluation more meaningful, transparent, and trustworthy.
-This \textit{t}-Distribution method can be also used outside of NLP fields to measure IRR level for trustworthy evaluation of experimental investigations, whenever the observational data is scarce.
+In reality, practitioners need to be able to assess the reliability of human MT quality evaluation based on one, two, or maximum three human linguists' judgements.
+In this work, we first introduce the little-known method to estimate the confidence interval for the measurement value when only one data (evaluation) point is available.
+This leads to our example with two human-generated observational scores, for which we describe ``Student's \textit{t}-Distribution'', and explain how to use it to measure the IRR score using only these two data points, and calculate the confidence interval (CI) of the quality evaluation.
+We give a quantitative analysis of how the evaluation confidence can be greatly improved by introducing more observations, even if only one extra observation.
+We encourage practitioners and researchers to report their IRR scores and confidence intervals in all evaluations, e.g. using Student's \textit{t}-Distribution method whenever possible; thus making the NLP evaluation more meaningful, transparent, and trustworthy.